sparkflows/writing-new-node/README.md

 # writing-new-node

-This repository contains a sample node based on which new nodes can be created.
+This repository contains a sample Node based on which new nodes can be created.
+This Node can be placed in the sparkflows web server and executed.

-## Contents

-This repo contains the following:

-* fire core jar file
-* this README file which provides details on configuring and running the server
-* an example node which can be run in Sparkflows

 ## Directory Contents